pombredanne/dotdotbox/README.md

 The components of this playbook can change over time but as of today, it has the following configured (at this stage ..box is INCOMPLETE & IN PROGRESS, not everything works, this page will be updated as the first functional release is out!):

  * xmonad
+ * xfce4
+ * OR more intense customization of unity...?

  * https://github.com/robbyrussell/oh-my-zsh (not zprezto as initially planned and what I'm using right now)
  * vim
  * tmux